-Frequently Asked Questions about Income Withholding and the NMSN
+Frequently Asked Questions about Income Withholding and National Medical Support Notice (NMSN)

-How do I determine whether an NCP/federal civilian retiree is receiving federal retirement benefits from the Office of Personnel Management (OPM)?
+How do I determine whether a noncustodial parent (NCP)/federal civilian retiree is receiving federal retirement benefits from the Office of Personnel Management (OPM)?

 In order to determine if an NCP is receiving federal retirement benefits, child support workers may need locate information not available through the National Directory of New Hires (NDNH) or Federal Case Registry's (FCR) automatic data matching.
 Information on retirement benefits from OPM is not available through the automatic data matching that occurs between the NDNH and the FCR.
 However, by using the Federal Parent Locator Service's (FPLS) external locate service/State Systems Portal, state child support enforcement (CSE) agencies may request additional information to determine whether an NCP is receiving federal retirement benefits.